Arizona Labor Laws Guide

 When it comes to the employment of minors in Arizona, the rules are as follows:

-Prohibited employment for children under 18
+Prohibited employment for children under 16 and 17 years of age

-Prohibited employment for children under 16
+Prohibited employment for children 14 and 15 years of age

-Any person younger than 16 should not work in, around, or in connection with:
+Any person aged 14 and 15 should not work in, around, or in connection with:

 Arizona child labor law exemptions